Employment Policy

 The right to work and employment is a fundamental right enshrined in Article 27 of the UN Convention on the Rights of Persons with Disabilities.
 However, it is also far from being a reality for millions of persons with disabilities willing to work.

-For the European Disability Forum, guaranteeing access to employment and occupation is a key issue, as it is a crucial aspect for the economic and social inclusion of 100 million persons with disabilities in Europe.
+For the European Disability Forum, guaranteeing access to employment and occupation in the open labour market is a key issue, as it is a crucial aspect for the economic and social inclusion of 100 million persons with disabilities in Europe.

 Unemployment may lead to poverty and social exclusion.
 Barriers preventing access to the employment market are most of the times based on misconceptions and judgments on a person’s abilities.
 That is why EDF works on various levels to develop legislation in the field and to promote positive action in the labour market.